awsdocs/amazon-athena-user-guide/doc_source/show-tables.md

 ## Parameters<a name="parameters"></a>

 **\[IN database\_name\]**
 Specifies the `database_name` from which tables will be listed\.
 If omitted, the database from the current context is assumed\.
+`SHOW TABLES` may fail if `database_name` uses an [unsupported character](tables-databases-columns-names.md) such as a hyphen\.
+As a workaround, try enclosing the database name in backticks\.

 **\['regular\_expression'\]**
 Filters the list of tables to those that match the `regular_expression` you specify\.
 To indicate any character in `AWSDataCatalog` tables, you can use the `*` or `.*` wildcard expression\.
 For Apache Hive databases, use the `.*` wildcard expression\.
 To indicate a choice between characters, use the `|` character\.